Monday 30 September 2024 to Thursday 3 October 2024

 1345-1500, Tuesday 1 October 2024 | Watershed, Bristol

-Join our expert panel as they discuss the intersection of economic growth and sustainability—in the context of escalating environmental challenges.
-The panel will explore how economic policies can drive sustainable development and create a future where our planet is protected.
+Our expert panel discusses the intersection of economic growth and sustainability – in the context of escalating environmental challenges.
+This session explores how economic policies can drive sustainable development and create a future where our planet is protected.
 As the world grapples with the dual challenges of economic progression and environmental preservation, it is imperative to understand how economics can be leveraged to foster sustainability.

-Speakers: Gavin Jackson (The Economist, chair), Ed Atkins (University of Bristol), Amy Coulthard (EnTrade, Avon Bristol Catchment Market), Jo Michell (University of the West of England), Claire Pearce (Real Growth)
+Chaired by Gavin Jackson (The Economist, chair), with Ed Atkins (University of Bristol), Amy Coulthard (EnTrade, Avon Bristol Catchment Market), Jo Michell (University of the West of England), Claire Pearce (Real Growth).

 (Not) Moving on up: How can we increase social mobility?